Sairyss/domain-driven-hexagon/README.md

 - Domain entities data should be modelled to accommodate business logic, not some database schema.
 - Entities must protect their invariants, try to avoid public setters - update state using methods and execute invariant validation on each update if needed (this can be a simple `validate()` method that checks if business rules are not violated by update).
 - Must be consistent on creation.
 Validate Entities and other domain objects on creation and throw an error on first failure.
 [Fail Fast](https://en.wikipedia.org/wiki/Fail-fast).
-- Avoid no-arg (empty) constructors, accept and validate all required properties through a constructor.
+- Avoid no-arg (empty) constructors, accept and validate all required properties in a constructor (or in a factory method like `create()`).
 - For optional properties that require some complex setting up, [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) and [Builder Pattern](https://refactoring.guru/design-patterns/builder) can be used.
 - Make Entities partially immutable.
 Identify what properties shouldn't change after creation and make them `readonly` (for example `id` or `createdAt`).